DeOfficiis/DeOfficiis/README.md

 Hello World,

-This github is called de_officiis, after the book of the ancient Roman philosoper and statesman Marcus Tullius Cicero, in which the principles for good republican statesmenship are set out.
+This github is called de_officiis, after the book of the ancient Roman philosoper and statesman Marcus Tullius Cicero, in which the principles for proper statesmenship are set out.
 In a roundabout way, it is exactly what Github is.

 I am particularly interested in ETL, and the automation thereof, with a purpose to developing methods, to using the data in realtime.